heidelberg-hepml/discriminator-metric/README.md

 model.
 It comes with an extensive plotting pipeline that allows to inspect the classifier output to evaluate the performance of the generative network.

-This is the reference repository for the article "How to Understand Limitations of Generative Networks" The preprint is available at [https://arxiv.org/abs/2305.16774](https://arxiv.org/abs/2305.16774)
+This is the reference repository for the article _"How to Understand Limitations of Generative Networks"_.
+The preprint is available at [https://arxiv.org/abs/2305.16774](https://arxiv.org/abs/2305.16774)

 We collect here all the datasets used to train the classifiers.